Milk-Cool/flippulator/README.md

 ## TODOs
 - [x] Use ~~GTK~~ SDL instead of ncurses
 - [ ] Write support for FuriTypes (FuriString, FuriMutex, etc.)
+- [ ] Add settings to the notification service

 ### Uhm, akstually, it is not an emulator 🤓☝️...